Dmitri Shostakovich: Youth

-Born into a Russian family that lived on Podolskaya Street in Saint Petersburg, Russia, Shostakovich was the second of three children of Dmitri Boleslavovich Shostakovich and Sofiya Vasilievna Kokoulina.
-Shostakovich's immediate forebears came from Siberia, but his paternal grandfather, Bolesław Szostakowicz, was of Polish Catholic descent, tracing his family roots to the region of the town of Vileyka in today's Belarus.
-A Polish revolutionary in the January uprising of 1863–64, Szostakowicz was exiled to Narym in 1866 in the crackdown that followed Dmitry Karakozov's assassination attempt on Tsar Alexander II.
+Dmitri Dmitriyevich Shostakovich was born on on Podolskaya Street in Saint Petersburg, then the capital of the Russian Empire.
+He was the second of three children born to Dmitri Boleslavovich Shostakovich and Sofiya Vasilievna Kokoulina.
+Shostakovich's immediate forebears came from Siberia, but his paternal grandfather, Bolesław Szostakowicz, was of Polish and Lithuanian descent, tracing his family roots to the region of the town of Vileyka.
+A Polish revolutionary in the January Uprising of 1863–1864, Szostakowicz was exiled to Narym in 1866 in the crackdown that followed Dmitry Karakozov's assassination attempt on Tsar Alexander II.
 When his term of exile ended, Szostakowicz decided to remain in Siberia.
 He eventually became a successful banker in Irkutsk and raised a large family.
-His son Dmitri Boleslavovich Shostakovich, the composer's father, was born in exile in Narym in 1875 and studied physics and mathematics at Saint Petersburg University, graduating in 1899.
+His son Dmitri Boleslavovich was born in Narym in 1875 and studied physics and mathematics at Saint Petersburg State University, graduating in 1899.
 He then went to work as an engineer under Dmitri Mendeleev at the Bureau of Weights and Measures in Saint Petersburg.
-In 1903, he married another Siberian immigrant to the capital, Sofiya Vasilievna Kokoulina, one of six children born to a Siberian Russian.
+In 1903, he married another Siberian immigrant to the capital, Sofiya, one of six children born to a Siberian Russian.

 Birthplace of Shostakovich (now School No. 267).
 Commemorative plaque at left.

-Their son, Dmitri Dmitriyevich Shostakovich, displayed musical talent after he began piano lessons with his mother at the age of 9.
-On several occasions, he displayed a remarkable ability to remember what his mother had played at the previous lesson, and would get "caught in the act" of playing the previous lesson's music while pretending to read different music placed in front of him.
-In 1918, he wrote a funeral march in memory of two leaders of the Kadet party murdered by Bolshevik sailors.
+Shostakovich displayed musical talent after beginning piano lessons with his mother at the age of nine.
+On several occasions, he displayed a remarkable ability to remember what his mother had played at the previous lesson, and would get "caught in the act" of pretending to read the score in front of him while actually reproducing it from memory.
+In 1918, he wrote a funeral march in memory of two leaders of the Kadet Party murdered by Bolshevik sailors.

-In 1919, at age 13, Shostakovich was admitted to the Petrograd Conservatory, then headed by Alexander Glazunov, who monitored his progress closely and promoted him.
+In 1919, Shostakovich was admitted to the Petrograd Conservatory, then headed by Alexander Glazunov, who monitored his progress closely and promoted him.
 Shostakovich studied piano with Leonid Nikolayev and Elena Rozanova, composition with Maximilian Steinberg, and counterpoint and fugue with Nikolay Sokolov, who became his friend.
 He also attended Alexander Ossovsky's music history classes.
 In 1925, he enrolled in the conducting classes of Nikolai Malko, where he conducted the conservatory orchestra in a private performance of Beethoven's First Symphony.
 According to the recollections of the composer's classmate, Valerian Bogdanov-Berezhovsky: